Subha1000/Caching-Translator/README.md

 # Caching-Translator
-Caching Translator which uses the Google Translator API and the MERN technology stack.
+Caching Translator is a website which uses the Google Translator API and the MERN technology stack.
+The user will be able to search for words in English and recieve their translation in a language of their choice.
+These words and their translations will be stored in a database created using MongoDB.
+Users will be able to CRUD words and their translations from the database.
+React will be used to create the user interface of the website while Node.js and Express.js will be used to code the server side of the web application.